 There is much confusion about the ability of frozen embryos to produce pregnancy.
-On initial inspection, the chance for pregnancy using frozen embryos appears to be lower than the transfer of fresh embryos.
-On closer analysis, however, this may not be true.
+Frozen embryo transfer success has improved dramatically over the last several years.
+In the past, the chance for pregnancy using frozen embryos seemed to be lower than the transfer of fresh embryos.
+More recent data, however, suggests that this is no longer true.

-A second important factor is the number of embryos that are transferred.
+A second important factor is the number of embryos that were transferred.
 Take the example of a couple who produce four good quality embryos.
 Two are transferred in the fresh in vitro fertilization cycle and two are frozen.
 A pregnancy results and the couple delivers a baby.
 Later, the couple decides to attempt pregnancy again using the frozen embryos.
 Upon thawing, however, only one embryo survives.
 The frozen transfer is of a single embryo.
-Pregnancy rates of a single embryo are going to be lower than that seen with a multiple embryo transfer.
+Frozen embryo transfer success of a single embryo is going to be lower than that seen with a multiple embryo transfer.

 In 2006, researchers from New Jersey compared the pregnancy rates obtained when embryos were frozen for different lengths of time.
 The data showed that no difference in the chance for pregnancy was evident even when embryos were frozen for more than ten years.